PhilipOyelegbin/expense-tracker/README.md

 ```
 expense-tracker/
   ├── main.go # Main entry point and CLI command handling
+  ├── Makefile # App script runner file
+  └── config/ # Directory for app configuration
+    ├── dbConfig.go # Entails the database configuration
+  └── docs/ # Directory for swagger generated docs
+  └── utils/ # Directory for app utilities
+    ├── utils.go # Entails some helper functions.
   └── controller/ # Directory for defined logic
+    ├── user-controller.go # Defines the user logic for all user routes
-        ├── user.go # Defines the User input validation and file persistence logic
+    ├── auth-controller.go # Defines the registration and login logic
-        ├── note.go # Defines the Note input validation and file persistence logic
+    ├── expense-controller.go # Defines the expense logic for all expense routes
-    └── model/ # Directory for defined model
+  └── model/ # Directory for defined types
-        ├── model.go # Defines the User and Note data model
+    ├── types.go # Defines the data model and instantiate database
-    └── routes/ # Directory for data storage
+  └── routes/ # Directory for routes
-        └── users.json # JSON file where all users are saved
+    └── user-routes.go # Contain the routes for all user actions
+    └── auth-routes.go # Contain the routes for register and login action
-        └── notes.json # JSON file where all notes are saved
+    └── expense-routes.go # Contains the routes for all expense actions
 ```

 ## 💾 Data Persistence